What is a Private Pilot Certificate?

 Why learn at the East Hill Flying Club?

 We have been teaching flying safely in Ithaca for over 60 years.
 The club is maintained to the highest FAA standard: 14 CFR 141.
 This designation is what makes the school an FAA Approved Flight School which assures that your flight training is of the highest quality, organized carefully and supervised continuously by the FAA.
 The club is also a not-for-profit corporation.
 Though your training is of the highest quality, it is also very reasonably priced.
 Included in the club membership is full insurance coverage.
-The club maintains its nine aircraft with a mechanic on staff and has installed the latest GPS navigation systems.
-We currently have eight instructors teaching seven days a week and all the scheduling and dispatch is online through the Internet.
-You can create and view reservations online from your home or office to fit your schedule.
+The club meticulously maintains its nine aircraft and has installed the latest GPS navigation systems.
+We currently have six instructors teaching seven days a week and all the scheduling and dispatch is online.
+You can create and view reservations from your home or office to fit your schedule.

 How do I get started?